bgamari/ghc-wiki-import/unlifted-data-types.md

 This subproposal is to distinguish between these two kinds, calling boxed, unlifted kinds `Unlifted`.
-Here are a few reasons why it would be useful to distinguish over these:
+The motivation is that if users start defining and using unlifted types in normal code, they are more likely to be able to be polymorphic over unlifted types.
+There are two particular cases of polymorphism we might like to support: